matthewfranglen/feature-to-production-presentation/NOTES.md

 So at this point I had to design a solution and determine how much work would be involved.
 This is probably the most important part because a good design has such a great effect on the performance, maintainability and cost of the idea.

+A poor design can have a great impact on the performance of the application.
+If you operate over and store data inefficiently then your application can become very slow as soon as you get a large amount of data.

+Since this is a course on computer science I am going to assume you already know about what efficient code is.
+At this level of design you are dealing with entire data structures and algorithms as blocks.
+Just consider what you need, and then choose the best performing parts.

 Implementation
 --------------